Understanding Einstein’s Mass-Energy Equivalence Equation (E=mc2). Are Mass and Energy Equivalent?

 Is Everything Motion?

-In loose words (the thought experiment kind, and not cold hard fact kind) we can describe this all (everything except empty space, gravity, nuclear force, and in some ways including these things) as motion.
+In loose words (the thought experiment kind, and not cold hard fact kind) we can describe this all (everything except empty space, gravity, nuclear force, although in some ways including these things) as motion.

 Something like: total possible motion in a system = potential motion times the max speed of motion in the physical universe squared.